jshimkoski/shimmy-grid/README.md

 shimmy-grid
 ===========

-Sass/Compass CSS grid layout with all brains and no fluff.
+Succinct Sass/Compass CSS grid layout with all brains and no fluff.

 Features: